Canadian Rockies / Canmore, Banff or Lake Louise-based

 Includes: Guide + guide expenses, technical equipment use.

-Excludes: Boot rental ($10 / day if we have your size!), guide driving expenses (quoted separately), lodging & Food.
+Excludes: Boot rental ($10 / day if we have your size but there is also a good boot rental store in town), lodging & Food.